Felix Ellis was elected as Member of Braddon in 2020 and is a qualified plumber and gasfitter.

 Prior to entering Parliament, Felix was undertaking a Bachelor of Global Logistics and Maritime Management at the Australian Maritime College (AMC) in Launceston.

-Felix has lived in small towns all over the North West and West Coast and has settled down in Sassafras with his fiancée Margot where they are planning to raise their family.
+Felix has lived in small towns all over the North West and West Coast and has settled down in Sassafras with his wife Margot and son William.